BSHS Singer Prize 2020 – Submissions Open!

-The BSHS Singer Prize, of up to £300, is awarded every two years to the writer of an unpublished essay based on original research into any aspect of the history of science, technology or medicine.
-The prize is intended for younger scholars or recent entrants into the profession.
-Candidates must be registered for a postgraduate degree or have been awarded such in the two years prior to the closing date.
+The British Society for the History of Science is delighted to invite submissions for the Singer Prize 2020.
+The prize, of up to £500, is awarded every two years to the writer of an essay outstanding in research, novelty and expression, based on original research into any aspect of the history of science, technology or medicine.
+The prize is intended for recent entrants into the profession.
+Candidates must be registered for a postgraduate degree or have been awarded such in the five years prior to the closing date (30 April 2020).
 All nationalities are welcome.

 Previous Winners of the BSHS Singer Prize